Special Education Needs

 Work is done with students who have difficulty either within the context of the classroom situation where they receive individual and group support, or in a withdrawal situation.

-The policy for Special Educational Needs* is comprehensive and follows the Essex County Guidelines and the 2001 SEN Code of Practice.
+The policy for Special Educational Needs* is comprehensive and follows the Essex County Guidelines and the SEND Code of Practice 0 to 25 yrs (2015).
 The full policy is available via request made to the Headteacher.
 The main statement and aims of the policy are given below.

 The school is committed to meeting all students’ needs, academic, social and personal.
 All school personnel will be responsive to the educational, emotional and social needs of each individual.